nrwl/nx/docs/shared/vue-standalone-tutorial/vue-standalone.md

 When you are ready to add another application to the repo, you'll probably want to move `myvueapp` to its own folder.
 To do this, you can run the [`convert-to-monorepo` generator](/nx-api/workspace/generators/convert-to-monorepo) or [manually move the configuration files](/recipes/tips-n-tricks/standalone-to-integrated).

-## CI with Nx
+## Setup CI for Your Vue App

 This tutorial walked you through how Nx can improve the developer experience for local development, but Nx can also make a big difference in CI.
 Without adequate tooling, CI times tend to grow exponentially with the size of the codebase.
 Nx helps reduce wasted time in CI with the [`affected` command](/ci/features/affected) and Nx Replay's [remote caching](/ci/features/remote-cache).
 Nx also [efficiently parallelizes tasks across machines](/ci/concepts/parallelization-distribution) with Nx Agents.
 You can follow a full tutorial on using Nx in [GitHub Actions](/ci/intro/tutorials/github-actions) or [Circle CI](/ci/intro/tutorials/circle).

-To set up Nx Replay run:
+To set up Nx Cloud run:

 ```shell
 nx connect